waawal/undead/README.rst

 undead.process_name
   The name of the process (that shows up in ps etc.)

-  Default: None (No manipulation of process name)
+  Default: None (No manipulation of process name).

 Example
 *******